Naga0848/Dockerfiles/README.md

     RUN Instruction

-    Here we are installing nginx via docker image
+    Here we are installing nginx via docker image(in the dockerfile)

     docker build -t run:v1 >>> command to build an image